Instant Pot Shrimp with Lobster Sauce

 - 3 tablespoons cornstarch + 3 tablespoons water, mixed to form a slurry

 - 1/2 tbsp of heavy cream (I don’t suggest using any more than this – a little goes a long way for this sauce)

 If you don’t have or don’t feel like buying Lobster Better Than Bouillon (although I strongly suggest you do because this is what makes it a “lobster” sauce – plus you should already have it because you should make my awesome Lobster Bisque ?), you can use chicken or beef broth instead.

 Yes, frozen shrimp are fine too – just make sure they are UNCOOKED/RAW and add the pressure cook time to 1 minute.

 - Add lobster broth, Shaoxing wine, soy sauce, ginger, garlic, sugar and white pepper to the Instant Pot.
-Stir well an then add in the shrimp and stir
+Stir well and then add in the shrimp and stir.

 - Once the bubbles have died down a bunch, add in the beaten egg whites and stir immediately.
 Watch the magic happen as the sauce begins to transform!